valeriansaliou/vigil/README.md

 You can find the built binaries in the `./target/release` directory.

-Make sure you install the `libssl-dev` (ie. OpenSSL headers) before you compile Vigil.
-SSL dependencies are required for the HTTPS probes and email notifications.
+_Install the `libssl-dev` (ie. OpenSSL headers) before you compile Vigil.
+SSL dependencies are required for the HTTPS probes and email notifications._

 ### Configuration